Woodhall Spa Golf Club Hotchkin Course Review - Golf Monthly

 There are many, many good holes, but the long par-3 8th to an elevated green sets up particularly magnificently from the tee.

-Woodhall Spa is famous for its wildlife and it’s quite possibly to encounter squirrel, patridge and pheasant during a round.
+Woodhall Spa is famous for its wildlife and it’s quite possibly to encounter squirrel, partridge and pheasant during a round.

 The Hotchkin may be a little off the beaten track, but those who make the effort will not be disappointed.

-Testing and long heathland course that demands strong hitting
+Doak is clearly conducting a very fine renovation of an already top course.
+The Hotchkin is a testing and long heathland course that demands strong hitting